chadulous/PixelVision8wiki/Colors_PaletteColorOffset.md

 # Using Color Offset

-Pixel Vision 8 doesn’t have palette mode.
-This is something unique to the tools and something they can help enforce to make working with palettes easier.
-If you want to use palettes in your own game, you will need to calculate the color offset by hand and supply it when drawing sprites to the screen.
+Pixel Vision 8 doesn’t have a built-in palette mode.
+Instead, there is an ability to shift the color ID of a sprite by an offset value before it is drawn to the display.
+You can use this to simulate palette swapping in your own game based on how you organize the system colors.
+This means you will need to calculate the color offset by hand and supply it when drawing sprites to the screen.
 Let’s take a look at how this actually works in code.
 We’ll start with a grey-scale sprite that uses a color-map.png file to map the default system colors.

 <p style="text-align:center"><img src="images/PaletteColorOffset_image_0.png" /></p>